canonical/doc-docs/juju-tutorials/how-to-deploy-openstack-on-openstack.md

 [OpenStack bundles repository][openstack-bundles-base])
 [/note]

-1. In order to use the managed OpenStack service, several configurations are required: flavors, images, networks and security groups.
+1. In order to use the overcloud OpenStack service, several configurations are required: flavors, images, networks and security groups.
 Detailed instructions can be found on [OpenStack-base][openstack-base] in the "Accessing the cloud" section.
    1. Images - creating focal image